basaran/svelte-debug-console/README.md

 ## Basic Usage

-Import the library onto your template and update your google key:
+Import the library onto your template:

 ```js
 import { Debug } from "svelte-debug-console";